hdlugas/MZsearch/paper/paper.md

 Functionality implementing the following spectrum preprocessing transformations is offered in MZsearch (more details found in documentation: <a href="[[url](https://github.com/hdlugas/MZsearch)](https://github.com/hdlugas/MZsearch)"></a>):

--   Filtering based on mz-values and intensities.
+-   Filtering based on mz-values and intensities

--   Weight Factor Transformation.
+-   Weight Factor Transformation

--   Low-Entropy Transformation.
+-   Low-Entropy Transformation

--   Centroiding (only applicable to LC-MS data).
+-   Noise Removal

--   Noise Removal.
+-   Centroiding (only applicable to LC-MS data)

--   Matching (only applicable to LC-MS data).
+-   Matching (only applicable to LC-MS data)

--   Normalization (only applicable to entropy-based similarity measures).
+-   Normalization (only applicable to entropy-based similarity measures)

 The flowchart in \autoref{fig:flowchart} depicts the overall workflow of MZsearch.